Last Updated on October 30, 2024 by Michelle Ball

 Schools Have Jurisdiction To Expel If Student Attended When They Committed Expellable Act

 Once an expellable act is alleged to have occurred and a student expulsion hearing is pending, even if a student moves out of state, or graduates, the expulsion hearing may still proceed.
-Schools have jurisdiction to expel a student if the student was attending that school and school district when they did the alleged expellable act (e.g. fighting, sexual battery, bullying, having weapon or knife, etc.)
+Schools have jurisdiction to expel a student if the student was attending the school when they commited the alleged expellable act (e.g. fighting, sexual battery, bullying, having weapon or knife, etc.)

 Student Discipline Records Follow Student Who Moves